PauloxD/moovin-site/_pages/privacypolicy.md

 What data is being collected by this app, and how it may present whilst using it.

 ### 1.1 Personal Information – Data that can be used to identify or contact a single person.
-Whilst using the app, you maybe asked to provide your iTunes email address and password.
-This data is not collected by the app, and is instead used to verify your account with Apple.
-Skates has no access to this data, and it is not stored at anytime.
-Your information will not be used for any personalised marketing.
-For further about how Apple may use your personal information please visit the [Apple Privacy website](https://www.apple.com/legal/privacy/en-ww/).
+Nothing.
+It's not possible.
+Anything that you store in the app is kept either locally or within your iCloud account.
+It is not accessible to us.
+If you would like any more information on how apple stores your data, you can visit the [Apple Privacy website](https://www.apple.com/legal/privacy/en-ww/).

 ### 1.2 Non Personal Information – data in a form that does not, on its own, permit direct association with any specific individual.
 The Moovin' app stores the Home Moves, Boxes, and items within Core Data.
 This is a Framework provided by Apple, and is secured by your Apple ID.
 We do not have access to any of the programs that you score.
 We do not log any keystrokes, search queries or how you use our app.